 (4) Any constraint that is analyzed and does not meet the conditions in paragraph (3) above will be designated as a Non-Competitive Constraint for the monthly case.

-(5) ERCOT shall update and post the list of Competitive Constraints identified by the Long-Term CCT on the MIS Secure Area.
+(5) ERCOT shall update and post the list of Competitive Constraints identified by the Long-Term CCT on the ERCOT website.
 The list of Competitive Constraints shall be posted at least 30 days prior to the first of the year.

 4.4.9.4.1 Mitigated Offer Cap